Courtney Hadwin: 2019–2025: Pandemic hiatus and debut as songwriter

 On 24 February 2023, Hadwin released her new original single, "Breakable," on both YouTube and on music streaming services.
 She wrote the song with producer Kevin Bowe, who works with her.
 On 7 April 2023, she released a new single, again an original, "That Girl Don't Live Here".
 On 28 July 2023, she released a new single, a soulful original ballad, "Call Me Back".

 On 29 September, 2023, Hadwin released her 4th original single of the year, a hard-rocking tale appropriate for the Halloween season (or any season, really, as the lyrics are about the challenges of maintaining mental health when stressed), titled "Monsters".
 It is considered to be a quite upbeat tune for a serious topic in the lyrics.
 A number of listeners reacting to the song noted that it is a positive feature of the song.
 On 11 October, 2023, Xander Zellner, a journalist and charts/data analyst at Billboard, reported that Hadwin's self-released original single "Monsters" charted at No.19 on Billboard's "Hard Rock Digital Song Sales" chart.

 On 24 November 2023, Hadwin released her fifth new original single of the year, a fun, fast, hard-rocking upbeat Christmas song titled "Christmas Rocks" to both YouTube and streaming services.

 On 30 April 2024, Hadwin performed for Clive Davis at New York Pops' 41st Birthday Gala in his honor, On 29 October 2024, Hadwin recorded all her songs live at Metropolis Studios.

 Hadwin has shared a music video for her pop-punk influenced single ‘Spellbound’.

 Hadwin has shared a music video for her classic blues single ‘You Only Love Me When I Lie’.

 Courtney signed to MN2S agency in 2024, but left because they couldn't get her any gigs and she signed to Oliver Moheda at Total Artist Management for management.

 2025-present: Working Singer/Songwriter

-Following release of her debut album, Ms. Courtney Hadwin and her band have been practicing, performing, recording various live performance videos, and touring.
+In 2025, Hadwin released her debut album, Little Miss Jagged.
+Following the release of her debut album, Courtney Hadwin and her band have been practicing, performing, and recording various live performance videos, and touring.